 Your agency may choose to merge your annual performance report with your final annual plan.
 Agencies may not merge the annual report with the revised final plan, as this plan is not usually formally sent to Congress and the President.
+(See subsection 233.1(b) on potential impediments to merging the FY 2000 performance report with the FY 2002 performance plan.)

-Some agencies also prepare an annual accountability report.
-Accountability reports are prepared consistent with requirements set out in the Government Management and Reform Act of 1994.
-Although accountability reports primarily contain financial and other related information, agencies may also include performance information.
-An agency may elect to combine the annual program performance report with its accountability report.
+Some agencies also prepared an annual accountability report in recent years.
+Accountability reports were prepared consistent with requirements set out in the Government Management and Reform Act of 1994.
+The legislative authority for accountability reports has expired.
+As of July 1, 2000, Congress was considering legislation that would reauthorize accountability reports.
+The pending legislation would also amend several program performance report provisions of GPRA.
+If the legislation is enacted, the instructions in this section will be appropriately modified

+This pending legislation would require that certain performance information be included in any agency accountability report that is not combined with a program performance report.
+The legislation would also allow an agency to combine the annual program performance report with its accountability report.
 (Exhibit 233 summarizes the major features of an accountability report.)
 (See section 233.1 on combining an annual report with the annual plan or the accountability report.)